Social Work Careers and Salary

 Healthcare Social Workers

-It's possible to become a healthcare social worker with a bachelor's degree in social work.
-Healthcare social workers often work in hospitals and they help individuals coping with illness.
+Healthcare social workers often work in hospitals and help individuals coping with illness.
 They can advise patients on how to modify their environment to cope with their condition once returning home and educate them about services that are available to them.
-With the BLS reporting a median annual income of $53,760 in 2016 for healthcare social workers, they earn one of the highest salaries of all career options for individuals with a degree in social work.
+Healthcare social workers earn one of the highest median salaries of all bachelor's level career options in social work.
+The BLS reported a median annual income of $56,200 in 2018 for healthcare social workers.

 Child, Family and School Social Workers

 Child, family and school social workers investigate suspected child abuse and help meet the practical needs of community members by arranging for services such as childcare.
-The BLS reported that in 2016, child, family and school social workers took home a median income of $43,250 per year.
+The BLS reported that in 2018, child, family and school social workers earned a median income of $46,270 per year.
 A bachelor's degree in social work is required for entry-level positions in this field.

 Mental Health and Substance Abuse Social Workers

 The focus of a mental health and substance abuse social worker's career is to help people who struggle with addictions or have mental health issues.
 Their role is to provide these individuals with the services needed to cope with their condition.
 With a bachelor's degree in social work, graduates will qualify for positions as mental health and substance abuse social workers.
-In 2016 the BLS reported these social workers took home $42,700 per year.
+In 2018 the BLS reported these social workers earned $44,840 per year.

 Substance Abuse and Behavior Disorder Counselors

 The educational requirements for substance abuse and behavior disorder counselors can vary from a high school diploma to a graduate degree.
 With a bachelor's in social work it's possible to qualify for work in this field.
-These mental health professionals work with clients to help them avoid destructive behaviors and use a combination of group and individual counseling to help their clients develop effective coping strategies.
-Their median annual salary was $41,070 in 2016, according to the BLS.
+These mental health professionals work with clients to help them avoid destructive behaviors, using a combination of group and individual counseling to help their clients develop effective coping strategies.
+Their median annual salary was $44,630 in 2018, according to the BLS.

 School and Career Counselors

 School and career counselors need a master's degree and a license.
-A bachelor's degree in social work can prepare individuals to pursue the graduate studies needed to enter this career field.
-The BLS reports these professionals earned a median annual income of $54,560 in 2016.
-They help students determine which courses to take to prepare for college or for a specific career and address personal issues with students, such as suspected abuse.
+The BLS reports these professionals earned a median annual income of $56,310 in 2018.
+School and career counselors help students determine which courses to take to prepare for college or for a specific career, and also address personal issues with students, such as social anxiety, bullying, or suspected abuse.